 - You may opt-out of “prescreened” offers of credit and insurance you get based on information in your credit report.

 These are just a few of the rights the FCRA affords consumers.
-If you believe your rights have been violated, or if you have questions about a background report issue, the FCRA attorneys at The Weiner Law Firm LLC are here to help.
+If you believe your rights have been violated, or if you have questions about a background report issue, the FCRA attorneys at Weiner & Sand LLC are here to help.